-The R1 features a variety of standard hardware interfaces that make it easy to integrate with a wide range of development applications.
+Fully assembled and "Ready to code", the R1 features a variety of standard hardware interfaces that make it easy to integrate with a wide range of development applications.

-The Jetson TX2 brings powerful AI capabilities at the edge, making possible a new class of intelligent machines.
+The onboard Jetson TX2 brings powerful AI capabilities at the edge, making possible a new class of intelligent machines.

 This rugged Indoor/Outdoor capable UGV comes pre-loaded with Ubuntu desktop, ROS, example ROS control package and NVIDIAs JetPack SDK, which includes the BSP, libraries for deep learning, computer vision, GPU computing, multimedia processing, and much more to accelerate your software development.